marxinal/Blog/content/post/youtubers.md

 - _Number of times the word "um" is used_
   - The first feature is the number of times the words "um", "uhm", and "uh" are used.
 These are so called filler words to avoid silences.
 Even though a direct relationship between the use of filler word     could not be shown in earlier research (Laserna et al., 2014), they could still indicate difficulty finding words to say which might be related to for example introversion.
 - _NRC lexicon_
-  -The second feature is the NRC.
+  - The second feature is the NRC.
 The NRC is a large database that enables us to associate words with 8 common emotions, which are either negative or positive.
    How much each emotion occurs in a text might tell us something about the personality of the speaker.
 In earlier research sentiment analysis using NRC was shown to be an effective personality predictor
    (Christian et al. 2021).
 - _Bing lexicon_